-- To develop a UK-wide guidance booklet on using Restorative Justice for LGBT+ hate crime.
+We are also aiming to recruit LGBT+ Community Ambassadors to talk about their experience of using Restorative Justice, and develop a UK-wide guidance booklet on using Restorative Justice for LGBT+ hate crime.

 - One in five LGBT+ people have experienced a hate crime or hate incident because of their sexual orientation or gender identity in the last 12 months.

 - LGBT+ hate crime is rising, and victims are not getting the support that they need.